Firefighters hold annual 9/11 stair climb at Newton YMCA

+The firefighters in attendance climbed 110 flights of stairs in memory of the 343 firefighters who lost their lives that tragic day.

-“Each one of us climbed for 1 of the firefighters that died on that day,” said Phillip Beebe, Division Chief of Training for Newton Fire, EMS.
+“Each one of us climbed for one of the firefighters that died on that day,” said Phillip Beebe, Division Chief of Training for Newton Fire, EMS.

-Beebe says they usually participate in this memorial climb in Kansas City, but because of COVID-19 restrictions, they honored the fallen heroes in Newton for the 20th anniversary.
+Beebe says they usually travel to Kansas City to participate in the memorial, but because of COVID-19 restrictions, they honored the fallen heroes in Newton for the 20th anniversary.

 “We are just honored to be able to think about our fallen firefighters and put a little effort into sweat and tears into just memorializing them,” said Beebe.